trailofbits/siderophile/README.md

 ## Limitations

-This is _not_ guaranteed to catch all the unsafety in a crate's deps.
+Siderophile is _not_ guaranteed to catch all the unsafety in a crate's deps.
 Since things are only tagged at a source-level, we do not have the ability to inspect macros or resolve dynamically dispatched methods.
 Accordingly, this tool should not be used to "prove" that a crate uses no unsafety.

 ## Debugging